How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 2. Book a hotel that you can easily get to from Narita or Haneda Airports, especially one you can take a direct train or bus (no transfers).

-3. Ideally, book your hotel or hostel 5 to 6 months ahead of time in order to get the cheapest price and most room options.
-Make sure that it’s 100% refundable.
+4. Make sure that it’s 100% refundable.
 Booking.com and Agoda often give you the option to cancel for free up to a certain date.
 If you can’t book so far in advance, don’t worry.
 You’ll still find a good hotel.

-4. Message your hotel or hostel before arriving in Tokyo for directions from the airport.
+5. Message your hotel or hostel before arriving in Tokyo for directions from the airport.
 Booking.com or Agoda provide you with tools to easily contact your hotel in English.

-5. When you arrive at the airport, also ask the information desk at the airport for info on how to get to your hotel.
+6. When you arrive at the airport, also ask the information desk at the airport for info on how to get to your hotel.
 The airport often has the most detailed and latest information.
 I have also provided info here on how to get to and from Narita and Haneda.

-Places to Stay Near Tokyo Station
+Where to Stay in Tokyo: Tokyo Station

 Marunouchi and Nihonbashi are the business districts of Tokyo—lots of skyscrapers, office buildings, boring government offices, posh shops and restaurants, and luxury hotels.
 The districts are busy during the work week but almost dead on weekends.

 The center of the districts is the historic Tokyo Station—built in 1914, the brick facade looks more European than Japanese.
 The station is the main terminal in Tokyo—4,000 trains depart from and arrive daily.
-There are subway lines that’ll get you to all parts of the city.
-If you want to travel by Japan Rail to anywhere else in Japan, you’ll most likely leave from Tokyo Station.
+There are subway lines that’ll get you to all parts of the city–great for your Tokyo itinerary.

 The other major landmark is the Imperial Palace.
 This might sound like a fascinating place to stay near, but you can’t enter the palace and you can’t see much of it except for a couple of gates and one tower.

-What to do around Tokyo Station
+What to Do Around Tokyo Station

 Imperial Palace – The palace is on the grounds of the old Edo Castle.
 Now it’s where the Emperor lives.
 The palace is closed to the public (except for two days per year).
 What you can see are the Higashi gardens.